 Meanwhile, mix tomato soup (or tomato sauce, see note, below) with brown sugar, lemon juice vinegar, allspice, salt and one can of water.
 Feel free to taste and make sweeter or more sour by adding more sugar or vinegar/lemon.
 Set aside.

-Roll mixture in cabbage leaves – one by one, take a cabbage leaf and cut any hard core at the bottom of the leaf out with by making a small triangle.
+Roll mixture in cabbage leaves – one by one, take a cabbage leaf and cut any hard core at the bottom of the leaf out by making a small, narrow triangle.
 Place about 1/3 cup of the filling on the leaf, and roll and tuck from the top down.
 Place in rows in the pan, nice side up.
 If you need to, put two smaller leaves together and roll together as one.